 - Understanding the needs and interests of Interested Parties and Workers – This is looking at Health and Safety and what they need and expect from your organisation and what you need and expect from them.

-- Defining your Management System and its processes – This is best achieved through a process map defining all of your H&S processes and responsibility
+- Defining your Management System and its processes – This is best achieved through a process map defining all your H&S processes and responsibility

 - There is a large piece on worker involvement, participation and communication – most organisations will be doing this already but may need some work on documenting this better